You’re Not Broken. You’re Overloaded.

 Where Are Your Boundaries Leaking?

 These aren’t character flaws.
-They’re signals that something needs to shift.
+They’re signals.

 Where are your boundaries leaking?